 Whatever form your lasagna takes, it never hurts to have a complimentary side to go along with it.

-Below are 13 foods to accompany your lasagna that will make this dinner all the more memorable.
-Just remember to save some leftovers!
+Below are 13 recipes to accompany your lasagna that will make this dinner all the more memorable.
+Make sure to remember to save some leftovers!

 1. Mediterranean Cucumber Salad

 It’s fresh, crunchy and clean.
-The perfect compliment to the lasagna main event of pasta, meat sauce and cheese.
+A salad recipe that is the perfect compliment to the lasagna main event of pasta, meat sauce and cheese.

 Chopped cucumber, tomato, feta cheese, and olives mixed with red wine vinaigrette make this salad complete and ready to be sidled up next to your favorite lasagna recipe.